5 Pillars of OTT Video Streaming Platform

 Every streaming content provider has to find the one that best works for their business.
-A flexible streaming platform has to be ready to offer all three models or even a mixture of them.
+A flexible streaming platform must be ready to offer all three models or a mixture of them.
 Some of the best examples of hybrid monetization models are Amazon Video working on the SVOD model with a monthly subscription while offering TVOD for new and more appealing content.
-Others, like YouTube use AVOD, offering the customers subscription to access their premium content.
-One of the fastest-growing sports and entertainment streaming platforms – FITE offers full content subscription, interest or genre-based subscriptions, as well as Pay-per-View for the most compelling content.
+Others, like YouTube, use AVOD, offering the customers subscription to access their premium content.
+One of the fastest-growing sports and entertainment streaming platforms – FITE offers full content subscriptions, interest or genre-based subscriptions, as well as Pay-per-View for the most compelling content.

 Delivery might be the most demanding of all five pillars.
 We even could say it is the beating heart of an OTT video streaming platform.
 In more detail, we are separating it into four lines:

 The reliability of the stream is an essential factor for the overall performance.
 Any issues that appear along the signal flow reflect the streaming performance and the user experience.
-In most cases, the user does not care if the problem was inside your platform or along the line.
+The user usually does not care if the problem is inside your platform or along the line.
 For the user, the result is what matters, and the streaming provider is the one that is responsible.
 A full-fledged streaming platform would assure redundancy on all critical paths to avoid such mishaps.
 Satellite downlinks through multiple independent providers are mandatory, together with providing primary and backup playout links.

 The use of the Content Delivery Network (CDN) comes by default.
 A robust OTT platform should provide independent video distribution through multiple CDNs.
 Another critical element that might affect the smooth platform conduct is the payment.
 Providing access to various payment operators is vital, especially for large Pay-per-View events that might overload a payment service provider’s servers.